philipp-tailor/svelte_sidebar/README.md

 # Svelte Sidebar
-A sidebar menu in svelte, thought to be used in svelte projects.
+A sidebar menu implemented using svelte.

 ## Features
 * Automatically collapses the inactive part of the hierarchy and unfolds the active part of the menu hierarchy.